Service Terms

 Ambassador Network, share codes and local introductions

-Our Ambassador Network may include local Ambassadors, Campus Ambassadors, Zone Leaders, Master Ambassadors, Building Captains, Street Captains, Suburb Leads, community referrers and approved local campaign participants.
+Our Ambassador Network may include local Ambassadors, Campus Ambassadors, Zone Leaders, Trusted helper Ambassadors, Building Captains, Street Captains, Suburb Leads, community referrers and approved local campaign participants.

 Ambassadors may use approved share codes, QR codes, local campaign links, profile badges or public listing tags to help people find Your IT & Tech Mates.
 A code, badge, listing, zone or public tag does not make a person our employee, agent, franchisee, approved technician or authorised representative unless we separately confirm that in writing.

-Zones, waitlists, profile visibility, provider or business introductions, customer referral attribution and reward eligibility are reviewed by the Your IT & Tech Mates team.
+Zones, waitlists, profile visibility, service partner or business introductions, customer referral attribution and reward eligibility are reviewed by the Your IT & Tech Mates team.
 Zone recognition is not permanent ownership of a suburb, street, building, campus or customer group.

-Customer referral reward reviews, provider introduction reward reviews, campaign rewards and ambassador rewards are not automatic.
+Customer referral reward reviews, service partner introduction reward reviews, campaign rewards and ambassador rewards are not automatic.
 Any approved reward is subject to eligibility, activity, attribution, fraud, refund, dispute, chargeback, customer consent and payment-clearance checks.

-Ambassadors and referrers must not promise guaranteed work, guaranteed repairs, guaranteed discounts, guaranteed rewards, automatic payouts, official endorsement, provider approval, customer priority or exclusive access to a local area.
+Ambassadors and referrers must not promise guaranteed work, guaranteed repairs, guaranteed discounts, guaranteed rewards, automatic reward payments, official endorsement, service partner approval, customer priority or exclusive access to a local area.

 No bidding marketplace or price competition